henrikrank/tpl-2022/lesson-more-exercises/README.md

 Given two values, write a program to find out which one is nearest to 100.

 ## Exercise 5
-Write a program to check two numbers and return true if one of the numbers is 100 or if the sum of the numbers is 100.
+Write a program to check two numbers and print 'YEY' if one of the numbers is 100 or if the sum of the numbers is 100.

 ## Exercise 6
 Write a program to find the longest string from a given array of strings.